aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 Let's create a test event to mock the hook's behavior:

-1. Navigate to the Lambda console and select the function we've created ealier in step 3.
+1. Navigate to the Lambda console and select the function we've created earlier in step 3.
 2. Click on the "Test" tab
 3. Create a new test event with this sample payload: